shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L01_Business_rule.md

 ## Challenge (Optional)

 Edit the **Set Resource Name** business rule on the **Resource** table to hide both lookup columns if resource type is not selected and set as not business required.

+### Review
+In this lab, you created resource and milestone business rules